Share

 What Makes Case Law Binding on Local Courts?

-Case law is binding when issued by appellate or Supreme Courts that have jurisdiction over the lower court.
+Jurisdiction is key.
+Case law is binding when issued by appellate or Supreme Courts that have power over the lower court.
+Courts follow "stare decisis," which means they must follow precedent established by higher courts unless that precedent is overturned.

 How to Determine What Case Law and Rules Are Binding